MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 Even with the introduction of the cloud, the centralized approach to data management remains largely unchanged most of the time.

-In response to the centralized data warehouse challenges, enterprise-scale for analytics and AI represents a strategic design path and targets the technical state for an Azure analytics and AI environment.
+In response to the challenges of centralized data warehouses, enterprise-scale for analytics and AI represents a strategic design path and targets the technical state for an Azure analytics and AI environment.

 The pattern relies upon distribution of the data and its pipelines across domains.
 This pattern enables ownership of accessibility, usability, and development.
 Largely based on these patterns, enterprise-scale for analytics and AI includes the following capabilities: